rowlandcoping/smokingbuns/TESTING.md

 ![image](assets/images/testing/reviews.png)

 _"Venue Information: Very much on a theme, they want to see what the place looks like to make sure it's sufficiently Instagramable."_\
-The about section contains appropriate images of the venue and details about food, staff and decor, providing all the information people need.
+The about section contains appropriate images of the venue and details about food, staff and décor, providing all the information people need.

 ![image](assets/images/testing/theming.jpg)